sopeeweje/Bone-MRI/README.md

         <li>Cross validation setup (# of folds, train/validation split</li>
 </ul>
 <h4>Data setup</h4>
-Place all raw image data files into the "raw_data" directory.
+<p>Place all raw image data files into the "raw_data" directory.
 The image and segmentation volumes should be structured as shown in the example data.
 The example data is real, segmented MRI data from the CHAOS grand challenge (https://chaos.grand-challenge.org/) as the data from our study is not being made publicly available.
-Each representative subject was randomly given faux age, sex, tumor, location, and malignancy categorization data, described in "features.csv".
+Each representative subject was randomly given faux age, sex, tumor, location, and malignancy categorization data, described in "features.csv".</p>

-Category "0" refers to tumors that are benign according to the WHO histological categories for bone tumors, "1" is intermediate, and "2" is malignant.
+<p>Category "0" refers to tumors that are benign according to the WHO histological categories for bone tumors, "1" is intermediate, and "2" is malignant.
 In accordance with standard clinical practice, tumors in the intermediate category are assigned as benign for the binary classification task.
 This is done with the OUTCOME_BIAS parameter in the config file.
-Changing this parameter to "neg" and rerunning the feature generation will make intermediate tumors group with malignant.
+Changing this parameter to "neg" and rerunning the feature generation will make intermediate tumors group with malignant.</p>

-Locations are one-hot encoded according to the categories described in calculate_features.py (all_locations_map, line 48)
+<p>Locations are one-hot encoded according to the categories described in calculate_features.py (all_locations_map, line 48).</p>
 <h4>Set up local environment</h4>
 Make sure pipenv is installed.
 Once installed, run:
 <pre>